ObesityHub/robokop-rags/README.md

 Set up these required environment variables.

-Create a text file at `<workspace>/rags.env`, parallel to the repository, and copy the following settings there.
+Create the text file: `<workspace>/rags.env`, parallel to the repository, and copy the following settings there.

 Change them as needed for your set up or use these defaults.